310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% bubble Chiaki %}
 N-Nagumo stole my chance to say our catchphrase…

-Dammit, I’m so frustrated… I’m going to lose face at this point, I’ve got to prove that I can miraculously turn the tables around to my side.
+Dammit, I’m so frustrated… I’m going to lose face at this point; I’ve got to prove that I can miraculously turn the tables around to my side.
 {% endbubble %}

 {% bubble Kanata %}